melnaquib/emptorTrial/README.md

 https://github.com/UnitedIncome/serverless-python-requirements

 ## DEPLOY
-since 4.1 tagged version all that is needed is to run
+For the 4.1 tagged version all that is needed is to run
 <code>$ sls deploy </code>

-For prev releases resourses, like dynamodb stream and s3 bucket need to be manually created before test the functions
+For prev releases resources, like dynamodb stream and s3 bucket need to be manually created before you test the functions